sleeplessinc/log5/README.md

 # log5 - A simple logging utility.

-It simply creates global functions log1(), log2(), ..., log5(), as well as a global variable called logLevel.
+This module simply creates global functions log1(), log2(), log3(), log4(), and log5(),
+as well as a global variable called logLevel.
 The functions all take a string argument which will be written to stdout, prefixed with a timestamp, if logLevel is greater than or equal to the number in the function name.